couchbase/n1k1/README.md

   can place data into, to avoid append-copying items?

 - col versus row optimizations?
-- need base.Vals that allows for col based representation?
+  - need base.Vals that allows for optional col based representation?
+  - YieldVals() might take []Vals instead of Vals?
+    - that would allow an []Records interpretation?
+    - or, an []Columns interpretation, using same signature?

 - multi-threading / multi-core optimizations?